 Calculating the IRR is a common way to evaluate real estate projects of disparate sizes.
 For example, a $7 million investment that yields $21 million in return has a higher IRR than a $70 million investment that yields $140 million.

 The IRR isn't a perfect calculation because it doesn't consider the cost of capital.
 Also, it can't be used to calculate the rate of return of different projects that don't have exits on the same time horizon.
 It also doesn't take into account the size of the rate of the return, which should impact the interest of an investor.
 For example, an investor can choose to invest $20 for a return of $100, which has a much higher IRR than an investment of $20 million for a return of $40 million.
 Finally, IRR also does not factor in the risk of an investment, which is extremely important to most commercial real estate investors.

 The formula used calculate the internal rate of return is as follows:

 Through this formula, we see that the IRR for any commercial real estate property investment is simply the percentage that brings the property's net present value (NPV) to zero.
 Both IRR and NPV can be used in discounted cash flow (DCF) analysis to determine the current value of a set of cash flows using a predetermined discount rate.
 That makes it easy for investors to compare the potential investment gains from a commercial property to the potential gains from another investment, such as a stock, bond, or a different piece of real estate.

 The internal rate of returns is a key metric when it comes time to defining the relationship between time and yield on a commercial real estate investment.
 It is most commonly used by investors that have sensitivity to velocity of capital such as merchant builders.
-Regardless of your investment goals it's important to understand all the metrics as it relates to commercial real estate investment underwriting.
+Regardless of your investment goals, it's important to understand all the metrics as they relates to commercial real estate investment underwriting.